Elevate-Lab/elevate-lab-website/How To Contribute.md

 This will finally push the changes to your forked repo.
 Summarizing, you now have a branch named <Your_Feature_Branch_Name> which contains the changes that you have made.
 The next step is to first merge this with your own master branch, and then send a pull request to the original repo.

-## Sending a Pull Request
+## Sending a Pull Request :email:

 Remember the screenshots you took of the final editions of your work?
 Well, they're about to come in handy!
 Here are some basic tips on making a good pull request:

 1. Choose a relevant title.
 Usually, you can mention what change you've made or what Issue Number you've resolved.

-1. Include screenshots of your changes in the PR, as this will help the Reviewer easily see the work you've done.
+1. Include screenshots of your changes in the PR :inbox_tray:, as this will help the Reviewer easily see the work you've done.

 1. Mention any other vital info that you find worth mentioning.

 1. Send the PR to the original repo.
 Your PR will be reviewed, and if the editions are deemed satisfactory, the PR will be merged with the original repo.
 However, sometimes Reviewers might leave a review on your PR, describing any further changes you may need to make, so make sure you do.

-### Happy Hacktoberfest!
+### Happy Hacktoberfest! :ghost: :ghost: :skull: :skull: